We offer students a private education that is both classical and Christian.

-These basic building blocks prepare our students for Middle School, where the education includes self-discovery and self-expression.
+These basic building blocks prepare our students for Middle School.
 By this age students are more analytical and are interested in cause and effect and how different fields of study relate to each other.
-At this age we teach, among other things, algebra, the construction of paragraphs and support of a thesis, the scientific method, and the logic of history.
-Middle School students continue to study great literature and art and, because classical education is language-focused, Middle School students complete three years of Latin studies.
+Therefore, at this age we teach algebra, the construction of paragraphs and support of a thesis, the scientific method, and the logic of history.
+Middle School students continue to study great literature, classical art and music, and Latin.

 Another feature of classical education is that it links fields of knowledge.

 As students study the ancients, the Middle Ages, the Renaissance and Reformation, and the modern times in history class, they read works from these same time periods in their literature class.
 Science class follows the same pattern by studying classification and the human body (subjects known to the ancients), earth science and astronomy (which were popular during the Renaissance), and chemistry, physical science, and computer science (which are modern subjects).
 The science curriculum utilizes a hands-on approach, which enables the students to acquire an in-depth understanding of the world in which they live through a direct encounter with the wonders and laws of God’s creation.

 Required daily Bible readings mean that students read the entire Bible twice during their eight years at Heritage; in-class discussion ensures that they understand the readings and how they apply to daily life.
 A weekly chapel service allows the student body to worship together in song, Bible study, and prayer.
 We promote a biblical worldview by teaching that the primary reason for our existence is to love and serve God, that the Bible is infallible, and that the Word of God should be the foundation of everything we say and do.
 This biblical worldview is incorporated into every field of study.